first-line-outsourcing/flo-examples.sls/simple-api-gateway-http-api-authorizer/README.md

 How to call the hello endpoint:
 - Provide `Authorization: token` header to pass authorization
-- Provide `Authorization: error` header to throw an error into authorization handler
+- Provide `Authorization: error` header to throw an error inside authorization handler
 - Provide any value other than described above to fail authorization

 Example: